DaniiNyan/sales-analyzer/README.md

 Build a data analyzer system which produces a report based on imported batches of files with sales data.
 There are 3 data types inside the imported files.
 It's possible to distinguish them by the first column's ID of each line.
-The letter "ç" must separate a column from another.
+The letter "ç" is used as the column's delimiter.

 #### Data Example